thurloat/thurloat.github.com/posts/2012-12-10-mocha-runners-jasmine.rst

 The general approach is to have your test runner within the headless browser make a call out to phantom with ``window.callPhantom`` and use it as a sort of message bus to report progress within the test reporter.
-And within your Phantom executed JavaScript, hook onto ``page.onCallback`` and pass some parameterized objects around to notify Phantom of the child page's state.
+And within your Phantom executed Javascript, hook onto ``page.onCallback`` and pass some parameterized objects around to notify Phantom of the child page's state.

 Jasmine Reporter